galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-4-compare/tutorial.md

 > <question-title></question-title>
 >
-> 1. How have the cell inferrences changed this time?
+> 1. How have the cell inferences changed this time?
 >
 > > <solution-title></solution-title>
 > >
 > > > > ![Three graphs showing two rows for each cell type (gamma, ductal, delta, beta, alpha, and acinar cells) comparison normal or T2D proportions by either read or by sample, with the top graph labelled #altogether; the middle labelled #like4like; and the bottom labelled #healthyscref.
 Differences are most pronounced in the bottom #healthyscref graph.](../../images/bulk-music/compare_3.png "The impact of the single cell reference")
 > >
 > > 1.
-If using a like4like inferrence reduced the difference between the phenotype, aligning both phenotypes to the same (healthy) reference exacerbated them - there are even fewer beta cells in the output of this analysis.
+If using a like4like inference reduced the difference between the phenotype, aligning both phenotypes to the same (healthy) reference exacerbated them - there are even fewer beta cells in the output of this analysis.
 > >
 > {: .solution}
 >
 {: .question}

-Overall, it's important to remember how the inferrence changes depending on the reference used - for example, a combined reference might have majority healthy samples or diseased samples, so that would impact the inferred cellular compositions.
+Overall, it's important to remember how the inference changes depending on the reference used - for example, a combined reference might have majority healthy samples or diseased samples, so that would impact the inferred cellular compositions.

 # Conclusion

 Congrats!
 You've made it to the end of this suite of deconvolution tutorials!
-You've learned how to find quality data for reference and for analysis, how to reformat it for deconvolution using MuSiC, and how to compare cellular inferrences using multiple kinds of reference datasets.
+You've learned how to find quality data for reference and for analysis, how to reformat it for deconvolution using MuSiC, and how to compare cellular inferences using multiple kinds of reference datasets.
 You can find the [workflow for this tutorial](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-compare-1) and an [example history](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-comparisons--final).

  We hope this helps you in your research!